The Autocomplete component provides a text input with suggested options for single or multiple selection.

 disableClearable = TRUE,

-options = c("dog", "cat", "fish")
+options = c("dog", "cat", "fish"),

 Set an initial value using the value argument.
+The

 # Simple value